Niyidukunda/express-blog-app/README.md

 # Purpose & Perspective - Personal Reflection Blog

 A secure, full-stack blog application built with Node.js, Express, MongoDB, and EJS templating.
 This personal reflection platform shares insights on life, growth, and finding meaning, designed as an extension of my professional portfolio.
-The app includes comprehensive security features, intelligent fallback storage, and automatic database reconnection to ensure it stays online even when the database is unavailable.
+The app includes comprehensive security features, user authentication with role-based access control, intelligent fallback storage, and automatic database reconnection to ensure it stays online even when the database is unavailable.

-> *A personal space for sharing insights on purpose, growth, and meaningful living - built with enterprise-level security.*
+> *A personal space for sharing insights on purpose, growth, and meaningful living - built with enterprise-level security and user management.*

+## 🆕 Latest Updates (October 2025)

+### **User Authentication & Authorization System**
+- **Secure User Registration**: New users can create accounts with password hashing using bcrypt
+- **Session-Based Authentication**: Secure login/logout system with MongoDB session storage
+- **Role-Based Access Control**: Admin privileges for all operations, regular users can only manage their own posts
+- **Post Ownership Tracking**: Each post is linked to its author with proper ownership validation
+- **Environment Variable Security**: Admin credentials secured with environment variables

+### **Enhanced User Interface**
+- **Navigation Improvements**: Enlarged menu with capital letters, improved visibility, and hover effects
+- **Theme Support**: Dark/light theme toggle with consistent styling across all components
+- **Button Visibility Fixes**: All navigation and action buttons now have proper contrast and visibility
+- **Responsive Design**: Mobile-friendly interface with glass-morphism effects
+- **Dynamic Earth Background**: Animated earth texture with dynamic positioning

+### **Production-Ready Features**
+- **Database Migration System**: Automatic migration of existing posts to include author information
+- **Health Monitoring**: Comprehensive system status checks and error handling
+- **Performance Optimization**: Query optimization and response caching
+- **Security Hardening**: XSS protection, CSRF prevention, and input sanitization

 ## Security Features